June 25, 2025, 4:32 am | Read time: 5 minutes

 The sea, however, is beautiful, shallow, and thanks to the partly rocky beach, also particularly clear, and the entire beach stretches over a long distance, only interrupted by the connection of the “lake” with the sea.

 Another advantage of the lagoon beach of Port Glarokavos, in my experience, is the variety.
 For children, there is a large water park, while parents can cool off with a drink in one of the bars.
-If that’s too bustling and too much, you can retreat to the quieter zones.
+If that’s too bustling and too much, you can also retreat to the quieter zones.

 These are natural and unsupervised.
 During my visit, I noticed that many campers settle in these areas.
 Some RVs were parked among the pines–so if you’re traveling with a camper, you might consider making a stop there.